For your chance to win a free consultation, sign up for updates here. There's a winner each month :)

 This current invitation for feedback is a lot more open, as I’m simply interested in what – if anything – you would like to see in terms of offerings from me.
 This need not be limited to what I currently provide in terms of consultations, nor just to the possibility of Reiki, even if it was the catalyst for seeking this round of feedback.
 Do you have ideas about what might be enjoyable for you to receive from me in terms of articles to read, recordings to listen to, or other things to participate in?
 Perhaps there’s a particular type of service you would like that I don’t offer, but that someone else does, in which case that service could potentially be added to my other resources webpage.

-Lastly, someone asked me recently what language my clients prefer when describing what I provide – for example, coaching, intuitive counselling, psychic sessions, readings, or something else?
+Lastly, someone asked me recently what kind of language my clients prefer when describing what I provide – for example, "coaching", "intuitive counselling", "psychic sessions", "readings", or something else?
 I’d never thought to ask this question, so I’d really love to hear your thoughts on this too.

 To send feedback, please send me a message with your comments before 30 November 2024.